-The sexual cycle of the unicellular Chlamydomonas reinhardtii culminates in the formation of diploid zygotes which differentiate into dormant spores that eventually undergo meiosis.
+The sexual cycle of the unicellular culminates in the formation of diploid zygotes that differentiate into dormant spores that eventually undergo meiosis.
 Mating between gametes induces rapid cell wall shedding via the enzyme g-lysin; cell fusion is followed by heterodimerization of sex-specific homeobox transcription factors, GSM1 and GSP1, and initiation of zygote-specific gene expression.
 To investigate the genetic underpinnings of the zygote developmental pathway, we performed comparative transcriptome analysis of both pre- and post-fertilization samples.
-We identified 253 transcripts specifically enriched in early zygotes, 82% of which were not up-regulated in gsp1 null zygotes.
-We also found that the GSM1/GSP1 heterodimer negatively regulates the vegetative wall program at the post-transcriptional level, enabling prompt transition from vegetative wall to zygotic wall assembly.
+We identified 253 transcripts specifically enriched in early zygotes, 82% of which were not up-regulated in null zygotes.
+We also found that the GSM1/GSP1 heterodimer negatively regulates the vegetative wall program at the posttranscriptional level, enabling prompt transition from vegetative wall to zygotic wall assembly.
 Annotation of the g-lysin-induced and early zygote genes reveals distinct vegetative and zygotic wall programs, supported by concerted up-regulation of genes encoding cell wall-modifying enzymes and proteins involved in nucleotide-sugar metabolism.
-The haploid-to-diploid transition in Chlamydomonas is masterfully controlled by the GSM1/GSP1 heterodimer, translating fertilization and gamete coalescence into a bona fide differentiation program.
-The fertilization-triggered integration of genes required to make related, but structurally and functionally distinct organelles -- the vegetative vs zygote cell wall -- presents a likely scenario for the evolution of complex developmental gene regulatory networks.
+The haploid-to-diploid transition in is masterfully controlled by the GSM1/GSP1 heterodimer, translating fertilization and gamete coalescence into a bona fide differentiation program.
+The fertilization-triggered integration of genes required to make related, but structurally and functionally distinct organelles-the vegetative versus zygote cell wall-presents a likely scenario for the evolution of complex developmental gene regulatory networks.

 Growth and development are tightly co-ordinated events in the lifetime of living organisms.
 In temperate bamboo plants, spring is the season when environmental conditions are suitable for the emergence of new shoots.
 Previous studies demonstrated that bamboo plants undergo an energy-consuming 'fast stem growth' phase.
 However, the events during the initiation of stem elongation in bamboo are poorly understood.
 To understand the onset of bamboo stem growth, we performed hormone and transcriptome profiling of tissue regions in newly elongating shoots of the Moso bamboo Phyllostachys edulis.
 The growth hormones auxins, cytokinins and gibberellins accumulated in the shoot apex, while the stress hormones ABA, salicylic acid (SA) and jasmonic acid (JA) are predominantly found in the lower part of the stem.
 The mature basal part of the stem showed enrichment of transcripts associated with cell wall metabolism and biosynthesis of phenylpropanoid metabolites, such as lignin.
 In the young upper stem region, expression of cell formation- and DNA synthesis-related genes was enriched.
 Moreover, the apical region showed enhanced expression of genes involved in meristem maintenance, leaf differentiation and development, abaxial/adaxial polarity and flowering.
 Our findings integrate the spatial regulation of hormones and transcriptome programs during the initiation of bamboo stem growth.